Property Tax Assessed Value vs Market Value Difference Explained

 What Does Assessed Value Mean?

-The assessed value, in simple terms, is the determined value of your property as evaluated by your local government for tax purposes.
+The assessed value of a property, in simple terms, is the value determined by your local government for the purpose of calculating property taxes.
 It takes into account factors such as:

 Diving deeper into this definition of the assessed value meaning, think of assessed value as something that your local government assigns to ensure uniform and fair taxation across properties within their jurisdiction.
 It’s not necessarily reflective of the actual market value, but rather used as a basis for property taxes.